petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics/web-content-api-basics-using-graphql.md

 - `ContentStructure` for structures.
 - `ContentTemplate` for templates.

-To view detailed information on these APIs, use your browser and access Liferay's API Explorer at `[server]:[port]/o/api` (e.g. http://localhost:8080/o/api).
+To view detailed information on these APIs, use your browser and access Liferay API Explorer at `[server]:[port]/o/api` (e.g. `http://localhost:8080/o/api`).
 For more information, read [Consuming REST Services](../../../headless-delivery/consuming-apis/consuming-rest-services.md).

-### Identify the Site Id
+### Identify the Site ID

 When signed in, [retrieve the site ID](../../../headless-delivery/consuming-apis/consuming-rest-services.md#identify-the-site-containing-the-data).
 Use this ID in several service calls.
 In this example, the ID is `20117`.